a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 > The thread scheduler will select a different thread to run instead of the current one.

 Yield implementation in Thread class is native.
+During yield the thread still owns synchronization locks it has acquired.

 [Details](http://www.javamex.com/tutorials/threads/yield.shtml)